All Episodes

 to be able to to to express my ideas the

-way that I express you know.
+way that I express you know what I mean.

 Speaker 7 (01:03:01):

-I was gonna say, the show is one of the
+I was gonna say the show is one of the

 most unusual formatic songs I've ever heard, because if you really,